jbaumann/system_watchdog/README.md

 and if this is not the case, defines a command to be executed to repair it.

 # The Configuration file
-In the configuration file you have different types of checks that can be used to implement the checks, two are used in the following example (*command* and *network*):
+In the configuration file you have different types of configuration that can be used to implement the checks, two are used in the following example (*command* and *network*):
 ```
 [cmd]